rhl2401/PiLight/README.md

 ## Requirements
 - Raspberry Pi (I am using a Raspberry Pi 3).
 - Everything you need to make the Pi running (power adaptor, SD-card etc.).
-- Relay for Arduino (I am using an 8 channel relay which the code is also written for).
+- Relay for Arduino (I am using an 8 channel relay which the code is also written for).[Buy on Amazon](https://www.amazon.com/JBtek-Channel-Relay-Arduino-Raspberry/dp/B00KTELP3I)
-- 10 Male-to-male jumper wires.
+- 10 female-to-female jumper wires.

 ## Pre-installation